thisismitch/ansible-tinc/README.md

 - `vpn_ip` is the IP address that the node will use for the VPN
 - `ansible_host` must be set to a value that your ansible machine can reach the node at

+**Note:** The inventory hostname, which we are using as each node's name in Tinc, can't contain characters that Tinc doesn't allow for node names.
+For example, hyphens (`-`) are not allowed.

 ### Review Group Variables

 The `/group_vars/all` file contains a few values that you may want to modify.